Sunnydale: Prior to Buffy's arrival

 Long before humans settled the area, a Hellmouth existed at the site of the future town of Sunnydale.

 In ancient times, a magic scythe was used at the site of the Hellmouth "to kill the last pure demon that walked upon the Earth."
 After this, the scythe was hidden, and its last guardian remained, waiting in a pagan temple that would somehow remain unnoticed for centuries.

-Centuries later, Navajo and Chumash peoples lived in this area.
-One or more groups of monks or friars also settled in this area.
-As in general California history, these friars can safely be assumed to have been Spanish Franciscans, who arrived in California in the late 18th century.
+Centuries later, the Navajo and Chumash peoples lived in this area along with one or more groups of monks and friars who also settled there.
+As in general Californian history, these friars are assumed to have been Spanish Franciscans, who arrived in California in the late 18th century.
 In 1812, there was an earthquake in the Sunnydale region that caused a cave-in during which an entire mission was lost; the very existence of the mission was soon forgotten.
 (The Mission La Purísima Concepción, originally sited near Point Conception and relocated to Lompoc would fit this description.)